-The Downtown Redmond Parking Management Strategic Plan questionnaire found that 40 percent of respondents wanted to see more on-street parking.
+The Downtown Redmond Parking Management Strategic Plan questionnaire found that 40 percent

 OFF STREET PARKING

 OFF-STREET INVENTORY

 Downtown Redmond has 12,056 off-street parking stalls (not including residential parking).
 Figure 29 shows the off-street parking inventory by Downtown zone.
 The Town Center has more than twice the number of stalls as the next district at 4,612 stalls.